This post may contain affiliate links.

 - Olive oil

-- North Shore Living basil – simply snip the basil right from the root, rinse it, pat it dry, then roughly chop it.
+- Fresh basil leaves – simply snip the basil right from the root, rinse it, pat it dry, then roughly chop it.
 For this recipe, I used all of the basil from the package you see pictured above.

 - Mozzarella cheese – I recommend a whole milk, low moisture fresh mozzarella cheese if possible.
 This will lightly melt into the pasta and add a nice creamy, texture to the dish.